rowanshedden/boarding-pass-issuer-api/README.md

-# SITA Government Controller API
+# SITA Boarding Pass Issuer API

-The SITA Government Controller API is an Aries Cloud Agent - Python (ACA-Py) controller and server for SITA to issue self-sovereign identity (SSI) health credentials via ACA-Py (https://github.com/hyperledger/aries-cloudagent-python).
+The SITA Boarding Pass Issuer API is an Aries Cloud Agent - Python (ACA-Py) controller and server for SITA to issue self-sovereign identity (SSI) health credentials via ACA-Py (https://github.com/hyperledger/aries-cloudagent-python).

 For an introduction to self-sovereign identity (SSI), please see [Phil Windley's article](https://www.windley.com/archives/2018/09/multi-source_and_self-sovereign_identity.shtml) on the topic.